Life Insurance for Health Nuts!

 Get a no medical exam life insurance policy.
 You can find no exam policies for the same or just a bit more than its fully underwritten counterpart.
 These no paramed accelerated underwriting policies save you valuable time, since you do not need to have an examiner come to your home and take a urine sample and blood draw.

-Accelerated underwriting is available for those super healthy individuals with high health IQs.
+Accelerated underwriting life insurance is available for those super healthy individuals with high health IQs.
 Accelerated underwriting is available for face amounts ranging from $50,000 up to $1,000,000 with certain carriers.

 In addition to just getting a great life insurance policy, super healthy people like you should: